SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 When you allow your device being scanned without any protection, you essentially allow your life to become open to anyone to explore.
 A stranger will know your daughter.
 Your data will be sold openly.
 Your face will be used to frame to something you never did.
 Your money will not be yours anymore.

-Privacy allow you to stay in control to your digital freedom, allow you have free throught and expression.
+Privacy allow you to stay in control to your digital freedom, allow you to have free throught and free expression without fear.
 Live free is essential for creativity.
-Without it, you are just authorities puppets.
+Without it, you are just the authorities' puppet.
 You lost your rights to speak up.
+No one can try to question, scrutinize, seek for informations that the authorities do not willing to answer, cooperate or shares those information.
+Those who speak up might be put away or silenced.
 When you are in pain you cannot yell.
 When you are hungry you are not allow to say it.
-You wanted to say something in the social media?
-You post will be gone and you are likely being interviewed by someone to not to speak or never be seen again.
-You will be required by law to surrender, comply to the law and do as the authorities pleased.
+You wanted to speak up something in the social media for your justice?
+Your post will be gone and you are likely being interviewed by someone to not to speak or never be seen again.
+You will be required by law to surrender, comply to the law and only do things the authorities pleased.
 Anyone who has woke up and speak up, others will be calling you nonsense, or to keep you quiet to avoid troubles on themselves.
+When you seek help, others will not help you.
+When you try to protest, you are taken down before you even try to start.

 ## The Unhackable Phone incident